ryleu/discord-songwhip/README.md

 ## running without docker

-Install poetry 1.3.x from your package manager, then install the dependencies and run the bot:
+Install poetry 1.8.x, then install the dependencies and run the bot:

 ```sh
 poetry install